 - Color: irregular or unusual color, or growths that change color over time;

-- Diameter: resizing or shape;
+- Diameter: resize or form.

 Treatment of seborrheic keratosis